History of English cricket (1919–1945): Two-day matches

-One of the main concerns of the counties in 1919 was who would be able to play for their teams as the war had taken a heavy toll of first-class cricketers.
-Much depended on the availability of pre-war players who could resume their careers and on finding new talent.
+The authorities faced heavy criticism for their rash decision to introduce the two-day format, especially from Wisden editor Sydney Pardon, who argued against holding the 1919 County Championship at all.
+Pardon pointed out that the county clubs faced many problems in dealing with post-war recovery, not least the question of who would be able to play for their teams, as the war had taken a heavy toll of first-class cricketers.
+Much depended on the availability of pre-war players who could resume their careers, and on finding new talent.